kspeer825/k8s-reverse-proxy/README.md

 ### Reverse Proxy

 A reverse proxy enables a single ingress point to upstream web services.
-The Kong Gateway accomplishes this through path based routing.
+The Kong Gateway accomplishes this through path-based routing.
 This is useful for scenarios where you have upstream web apps or APIs that are non-public facing, but still require secure ingress from the internet.
 You can configure paths to your private web services in Kong, expose the K8s ingress entry-point, and apply one of the supported authentication methods at the proxy level (see [Kong Auth plugins](https://docs.konghq.com/hub/?tier=free&category=authentication)).

 #### Configure
 Endpoint A: